Stockflare/learn/_posts/2014-10-29-A3-looking-for-a-new-stock.markdown

 So let’s quickly do these 3 tasks.

-Here we are back at SunTrust.
+Here we are back at Citigroup.
 Let scroll up to the top.
 Here’s the Watch button.
 And bingo its added.

 ![Watch button](/images/watch.png)

 Next, let’s check out those competitors.
 Here down near the bottom of the page.
-A few big names are there, like Citigroup.
+A few big names are there.
 And even a few foreign companies that are listed in the US.

 ![Competitors list](/images/suntrust-peers.png)